jtwig/book/functions/README.md

 ### ``raw``

 <p style="text-align: justify;">
 This function clears the current escape mode set for a given context.
+Test
 </p>